Differences between adjustable and fixed rate loans

 There are many types of Adjustable Rate Mortgages.
 ARMs are normally adjusted twice a year, based on various indexes.

-Most Adjustable Rate Mortgages are capped, so they won't increase over a specific amount in a given period of time.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent per year, even if the index the rate is based on goes up by more than two percent.
-Sometimes an ARM has a "payment cap" which guarantees your payment can't increase beyond a certain amount over the course of a given year.
-Additionally, the great majority of ARM programs have a "lifetime cap" — this means that the interest rate can never go over the cap percentage.
+Most programs feature a "cap" that protects you from sudden monthly payment increases.
+There may be a cap on how much your interest rate can increase in one period.
+For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
+Sometimes an ARM features a "payment cap" which guarantees that your payment will not increase beyond a fixed amount over the course of a given year.
+The majority of ARMs also cap your rate over the life of the loan.

 ARMs most often feature their lowest, most attractive rates at the start of the loan.
 They usually provide that interest rate from a month to ten years.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
 These loans are fixed for 3 or 5 years, then adjust.
 Loans like this are often best for people who expect to move in three or five years.
 These types of adjustable rate programs benefit people who will sell their house or refinance before the loan adjusts.

 Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and don't plan to stay in the house longer than this introductory low-rate period.
 ARMs can be risky if property values go down and borrowers can't sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at 866-300-1550.
 It's our job to answer these questions and many others, so we're happy to help!